 Direct lenders are usually either asset-management firms or wealthy investors or credit unions and traditional lenders like banks, tend to deal with the borrowers on a one-to-one basis.

 P2P is a kind of direct lending that is almost exclusively online.
 Here the investors browse through the borrower profiles and then choose the businesses that they in which they would like to invest.
 A total amount of P2P loan may come from either one or multiple investors.

 - Lending marketplaces:

 Lending marketplaces are online exchanges that aggregate multiple loan options from the networks of business funders, which even include traditional banks.
 Online lenders generally have fast turnarounds but need a decent credit score.

 These connected and market-knowledgeable individuals come in extra handy when you need to arrange loans for setting up a business in a new and unfamiliar geographical location.
 Brokers have inside knowledge of how things work in a particular area, and that expertise becomes helpful.
-Brokers usually help to mediate between the borrowers and loan officers from direct lending institutions for some commission.
+Finance Broker usually helps to mediate between the borrowers and loan officers from direct lending institutions for some commission.

 - Arrange The Necessary Documentation And Apply:

 No matter what lender you are deciding to choose or what kind of loan you are applying for as well as how little the paperwork is, documentation is a full-proof way of showcasing your credibility so be extra careful not to leave any out when you are compiling and organizing the following papers, wherever applicable:

 While applying for a substantial business loan amount, processing will take some time so it will give your existing business plan a lot of lead time.
 The loan application processing might take months depending upon the types of loans and lenders.
 Some avenues, such as lending marketplaces, may speed up both application and approval.